Please read this page before contacting me in case your question has already been answered.

 There are bits falling off!
 Is this normal?

 When the tattoo is healing, it is inevitable that parts of it will flake off as a new layer of skin is produced.
-This is completely normal, so try not to worry about it.
+This is called the scabbing phase and is completely normal, so try not to worry about it.
 Keep the area clean and moisturised and avoid scratching it or picking the scabs.
 Refer to the Aftercare Advice page for more info.

 Will it fade a lot?